ORNL/TASMANIAN/Doxygen/Installation.md

   -D Tasmanian_EXTRA_LINK_DIRS:PATH     (appends more link paths to search for libraries)
 ```

-* Options to be used only by Tasmanian developers:
+* Options helpful to Tasmanian developers:
 ```
-  -D DOXYGEN_INTERNAL_DOCS=YES          (include documentation of the Tasmanian internals)
+  -D DOXYGEN_INTERNAL_DOCS=YES  (include the documentation of the Tasmanian internals)
 ```

 ### Install with the `install` script-wrapper around CMake